How to write a job-winning healthcare resume

 2. Write a summary of your healthcare qualifications

-Whenever you write a resume, it is a good idea to include either a brief summary or objective statement at the top of the document.
+Grab attention with a strong health care resume summary or objective statement at the top of the document.

 Incorrect healthcare resume summary example: